MohamedMohy10/Magician-Password-Manager/README.md

 ## How to use
-It is very simple and user friendly
+very simple and user friendly
 - Enter the name of the place\website\platform you are signing up for
 - Enter the user name or Email
 - Enter the password or make the MAGICIAN generate a (12 ~ 18)-character random password through "Generate Password" button